BichlerTech/TSN4ALL/README.md

 # TSN4ALL
-A TSN(time sensitive networking) configuration tool to manage different ethernet devices in a local network.
+A TSN (time sensitive networking) configuration tool to manage different ethernet devices in a local network.

+run the actual source on https://www.bichler.tech/download/tsn4all/

+  ## Editor elements:
+  The editor should constist of a menu bar, left or right to the main editor.
+The menu should contain all installes eth-devices.
+  The main editor has one region for graphical/logical network diagram.

+  How to add an menu device?
+  Each device must provide the following infos to install it to menu bar:
+  * name
+  * description
+  * version
+  * revision
+  * builddate
+  * image (png, jpg)
+  * portcount
+  * speed of each port